 Students must also apply again to the UGA Graduate School at the time they apply to the 2nd degree program.
 When preparing the application with the 2nd degree program, it is recommended that the student contact the respective admissions coordinator (as listed on the application process website) to let them know they are planning an application and to receive any special instructions for the application.
 Information about the Graduate School application process can be found at these web sites as well.

-Admission requirements in the School of Social Work and the College of Public Health differ in terms of the emphasis placed on the Verbal Reasoning, Quantitative Reasoning, and Analytical Writing components of the GRE.
+While the School of Social Work does not require standardized test scores, admission requirements in the College of Public Health place emphasis on the Verbal Reasoning, Quantitative Reasoning, and Analytical Writing components of the GRE.
 Prospective applicants should carefully review the requirements for each program.

-Please see the Frequently Asked Questions page at our blog for more detailed program information.
+Please see the Frequently Asked Questions section for more detailed information.

 - Social work employment (including public health social workers) is estimated to grow by 12% and employment of health educators is projected to grow by 13% from 2014-2024, faster than the average for all occupations

 - Healthcare social worker employment is expected to grow by 19% as the baby boomers age